bardy18/abi-market-data/README.md

 - Each full marketplace scan takes **5-10 minutes**
 - Processing time is shown after each capture (typically 1-3 seconds)
 - Watch the processing time to gauge your capture rhythm
-- You can pause (`SPACE`) and resume anytime
-- Sights and Magazines have the most items

 ### Accuracy
 - Click the preview window when items are fully loaded and visible